Safe Exploration for Efficient Policy Evaluation and Comparison: Related Work

 \section{Related Work}

-\textbf{Off-policy evaluation.} The OPE literature can be roughly classified as the DM \cite{dudik2014doubly}, IPW \cite{horvitz1952generalization, li2015toward}, and doubly robust estimators \cite{dudik2014doubly, kallus2021optimal}.
-Few of the existing papers pay attention to data quality.
-For off-policy optimization, \citet{tran2021combining} proposes several online algorithms to collect data to ensure the positivity assumption for IPW.
-In contrast, we focus on the statistical efficiency of evaluation, study a wide variety of bandit setups and value estimators, and consider the safety constraint.
+\textbf{Off-policy evaluation.} The OPE literature can be roughly classified as the DM \cite{dudik2014doubly}, IPW \cite{horvitz1952generalization, li2015toward}, and doubly robust estimators \cite{dudik2014doubly, kallus2021optimal, su2020doubly}.
+Few of the existing papers pay attention to data quality. \citet{oosterhuis2020taking} studies the exploration problem in a very specific ranking task, and only IPW is considered with no theoretical guarantee provided. \citet{tucker2022variance} is a parallel work that also studies data collection for OPE of bandit policies.
+The paper focuses on CMAB with IPW (and studies several extensions such as evaluating multiple policies), while we provide a more comprehensive study of various bandit setups and value estimators.
+Moreover, neither of the two papers studies the safety issue, which is practically important and introduces non-trivial challenges.

-\textbf{Conservative bandits.} Safety constraints have been considered in the conservative bandits literature \cite{wu2016conservative, amani2019linear, moradipari2020stage}, where one key idea is to resort to the baseline policy when the current recommended action is measured as risky.
+\textbf{Conservative bandits.} Safety constraints have been considered in the conservative bandits literature \cite{wu2016conservative, amani2019linear, moradipari2020stage}, where the key idea is to follow the baseline policy when the next taken action could be risky.
 This shares similar spirits with the mixture policy.
 Our objective of designing an exploration policy for OPE is orthogonal to this area which aims to minimize the cumulative regret.

-\textbf{Pure exploration.} Similar to our work, the pure exploration literature \cite{xu2018fully, degenne2019non, azizi2021fixed} also aims to maximize the information gain, with the objective of learning a good policy.
-Our proposal has a different objective in many aspects: we focus on the efficiency of policy evaluation, study non-adaptive policies, and further consider the safety constraints.
+\textbf{Pure exploration.} Similar to our work, the pure exploration literature \cite{xu2018fully, degenne2019non, azizi2021fixed} aims to maximize the information gain, with the objective of learning a good policy.
+Our work has a different objective in many aspects: we focus on the efficiency of policy evaluation, study non-adaptive policies, and further consider safety constraints.

 \textbf{Optimal experiment design.} Our problem is related to optimal experiment design \cite{allen2017near, baird2018optimal, fontaine2021online}, where the goal is also to design a high-quality data collection rule for statistical inference.
-However, few of these works consider the bandit problem and none of them study OPE, to our knowledge.
-Besides, we additionally consider the safety constraint, which is of great practical importance and makes the problem more challenging.
+Only a few of these works consider the bandit problem and none of them study OPE.
+We also consider the safety constraint, which is of great practical importance and makes the problem more challenging.